 - Alchemilla mollis: Common Lady’s Mantle is widely available and easy to grow.

 - Alchemilla mollis ‘Thriller': More upright growth habit and larger leaves.

 - Alchemila alpina: Known as Alpine Lady’s Mantle, A. alpina is much smaller than A. molliis, with silver edges on the leaves.

 Lady's Mantle Growing Tips

 Lady’s Mantle can be grown from seed, seedlings or divisions.
 If you’d like to try growing Lady’s Mantle from seed, direct sow outdoors after all danger of frost.
 Barely cover the seeds and keep them well watered.
 You can start them indoors a couple of months before your transplant date.
-It takes about 3-4 weeks for Lady’s Mantle Seeds to germinate, so be patient.
+It takes about 3 to 4 weeks for Lady’s Mantle Seeds to germinate, so be patient.

 It's easy to start Lady’s Mantle from seed and it certainly self-seeds well on its own.
-However the plants are readily available and somewhat inexpensive, so most gardeners start out with at least one plant and then see how well it seeds on its own.
+The plants are readily available and somewhat inexpensive, so most gardeners start out with at least one plant and then see how well it seeds on its own.
 Lady's Mantle also divides easily.

 Plant at the same depth as it was in the pot.
 Supplemental feeding is not usually necessary with Lady’s Mantle unless you have poor soil.
 If so, a handful of slow release organic fertilizer can be mixed in at planting time.

 Lady’s Mantle isn’t terribly particular about soil.
 It is drought tolerant and doesn’t like to sit in wet soil, but in high heat or full sun, regular watering is required to prevent the leaves from turning dry and brown.
 Lady’s Mantle does best in a soil that is slightly acidic to neutral, with a soil pH of 5.5 to 7.5.